 2019.
 In accordance with the light "Lilo song" song, I sweated

 comfortable sweat with a gentle step that even a beginner can do.

 Outing on beautiful day to Ueno new

-in Japan of those days.
+the life in Japan of those days.

 Some Japanese member felt nostalgic with toys and daily living items which they used to have in their childhood and taught non-Japanese members how to use them.

 Then, we dropped by a restaurant nearby and enjoyed various Japanese foods such as sashimi, tempura and eel and enjoyed chatting with each other.